MaibornWolff/eden/ipfs-docker/README.md

-# Local IPFS cluster
+# Local IPFS network

-A local dockerized IPFS cluster including three IPFS peers and three corresponding IPFS clusters.
+A set of Docker images to create a local dockerized IPFS network including three IPFS peers and three corresponding IPFS clusters.

 The testnet consists of the following parts: